 Not all individuals with lower back pain have sciatica.
-Lower back pain could result from a variety of factors, most frequently seen in sedentary workers who sit behind a desk for an extended period of time with improper posture while not following ergonomics.
+Lower back pain could result from various factors, most frequently seen in sedentary workers who sit behind a desk for an extended period with improper posture while not following ergonomics.

 Causes for Sciatica

-Several causes of sciatica include trauma from an injury, spondylolisthesis, piriformis syndrome, spinal tumors and obesity.
+Several causes of sciatica include trauma from an injury, spondylolisthesis, piriformis syndrome, spinal tumors, and obesity.
 “Sciatica can be debilitating at times when the episode is acute.
 At that time, it is very difficult to carry out day-to-day activities.
-Some patients are advised bed rest for three to four weeks so that their condition improves.
-Majority of the symptoms settle down with non-operative management, which involves extensive rest,” Dr. Sunil Dachepalli, senior orthopedic and joint replacement surgeon and sports medicine expert at Yashoda Hospitals quoted.
+Some patients are advised bed rest for three to four weeks to improve their condition.
+Most of the symptoms settle down with non-operative management, which involves extensive rest,” said Dr. Sunil Dachepalli, senior orthopedic and joint replacement surgeon and sports medicine expert at Yashoda Hospitals.

-For long-distance drivers, they are at a higher risk of developing sciatica because of the constant jolts on bumpy roads which have been known to weaken the discs of the spine.
-Smooth roads can prevent this though.
-The individual’s height can also be a component towards the development of sciatica as most discs rupture backwards when the person bends forward.
-Taller people tend to slouch forward more often and also, when they bend, their center of gravity moves further away from the spine.
-The pressure on the spine is multiplied by the distance of the force, resulting in more pressure on discs of taller people when they bend forward.
+Long-distance drivers are at a higher risk of developing sciatica because of the constant jolts on bumpy roads, which have been known to weaken the spine’s discs.
+Smooth roads can prevent this, though.
+The individual’s height can also be a component of the development of sciatica as most discs rupture backward when the person bends forward.
+Taller people tend to slouch forward more often, and when they bend, their center of gravity moves further away from the spine.
+The pressure on the spine is multiplied by the distance of the force, resulting in more pressure on the discs of taller people when they bend forward.

 Symptoms of Sciatica